StefanCardnell/LoLTracker/README.txt

 [BUG FIXES]:

+[11TH MARCH 2015]:
 - If connection errors occured then the program would exit, this has now hopefully been fixed.
 - Sometimes after a game ended and the program went to search for a new game, it would re-find the game just exited, this has hopefully been fixed.
+[12TH MARCH 2015]:
+- Fixed errors where the program would crash if a champion wasn't recognised (e.g. after a new patch).